Brendan Rodgers Preview, Player Props: Rockies vs. Orioles

 Brendan Rodgers At The Plate

-- Rodgers has four doubles, a triple and four walks while hitting .229.
+- Rodgers is batting .216 with four doubles, a triple and four walks.

-- Rodgers has driven home a run in five games this year (27.8%), including more than one RBI in 16.7% of his games and producing three or more of his team's runs on one occasion..
+- Rodgers has picked up an RBI in five games this season (26.3%), with two or more RBI in three of those games (15.8%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.